antonyeagle/forallx-adl/readme.md

 		- entailment (doesn't exist a certain kind of valuation) vs provability (does exist a certain kind of proof)
 		- general principle about how we can prove a theorem: must finish a proof with the right kind of rule (bi/conditional intro or ¬ rules) becaue every proof begins with an assumption
 		- emphasise relation between easy semantic tasks and tricky proofs, and vice versa
+	- §33
+		+ §33.1: mention explicitly that reiteration cannot be used outside a subproof

 * Chapter 7 (`forallx-adl-prooffol.tex`)
 	- §35
 		+ does the \vdash terminology get re-introduced?
+		+ make explicit that the choice of a new name in \exists E is a way of ensuring you meet all the conditions; and make sure that students know choosing a new name is also a way of meeting the conditions on \forall I.
 	- §37
 	- §38
 		+ some ideas about where next in logic